Skip to content

 The posts on Lion Energy batteries can be removed and have been improved since 1200.
 They no longer spin, and the positive and negative connections have been switched.
 Note that no more than 12 pounds of torque are recommended for the posts.

-All of the batteries in this group are comparable in size, but the Lion Energy battery is the lightest at 23 pounds.
-This is significantly lighter than some of its competitors.
-Its use of prismatic cells means it uses fewer cells to store more power, which attributes to the battery’s lighter weight and 105A vs. the competitor’s 100A.
+All of the batteries in this group are comparable in size, but the Lion Energy battery is the lightest at 23 pounds, significantly lighter than some of its competitors.
+Its use of prismatic cells means it uses fewer cells to store more power, which accounts for the battery’s lighter weight and 105A vs. the competitor’s 100A.

 Output on the Lion Energy 1300 is one of its standout features.
 The battery has 150A of continuous power, better than any of its competitors.
 It can handle a 250A spike and even a quick 900A spike.

-This battery also has its own smart proprietary BMS that protects it from overcharging and discharge and shuts it down if it’s out of set parameters.
+This battery also has its own smart, proprietary BMS that protects it from overcharging and discharge and shuts it down if it’s outside set parameters.
 Like the battery, the BMS is made in China.

 Finally, the UT 1300 claims a retention time or shelf-life of up to two years.
-This is better than the competitors in this group and a positive feature if you are using your battery seasonally or intermittently.
+This is better than the competitors in this group and a positive feature if you use your battery seasonally or intermittently.

 Advantages